 Consumer Duty in its essence, is about protecting the customer.
 Poor quality advice can create significant harm to customers, especially those who are vulnerable.
 Knowing the best products to fit your clients’ needs is only possible if you understand the products which are available.
 A sign of a great broker is one who knows how to really listen to their client but also when to challenge.
 Especially if a client believes a product is the right fit but doesn’t understand the financial impact it may have.”
 Emma Graham, business development director at Hodge advises.

-Consumer Duty video
+Consumer Duty Video

 Watch our introductory video for a bite sized view on Consumer Duty and how the changes in standards will further protect the customer.